Descriptions of the different levels of membership and what you get with each one.

-You'll need to make sure you can get email from email@example.com and it doesn't get caught in your spam filter.
-Sometimes email can take a few hours to get to you, but you should get both emails immediately after signing up.
+You'll need to make sure you can get email from firstname.lastname@example.org and it doesn't get caught in your spam filter.
+Sometimes email can take a few hours to get to you, but you should get your receipt emailed to you immediately after signing up.

 If you're having troubles with any of these steps, just contact us and we'll get it figured out.
-Keep in mind that it may be up to 24 hours before we are able to respond to you.
+Keep in mind that it may be up to two business days before we are able to respond to you.

 No, Subscribers can't update the information seen by people who are not logged in.